-d) A sign identifying the Tree Protection Zone shall be erected on each side of the protection fence indicating the existence of a TPZ.
-Signage must be visible from within the development site.

-- e) No excavation, construction activity, grade changes, storage of materials, stockpiling, siting of works sheds, preparation of mixes or cleaning of tools is permitted within Tree Protection Zones, unless specified in this consent. - f) Temporary access within the TPZ for pedestrian and machinery movements shall only be permitted with the approval of the site arborist or unless specified in this consent. - g) The site supervisor must be made aware of all tree protection requirements associated with these conditions of consent by the project arborist.
-Any subsequent site personnel and contractors to the site must be made aware of all tree protection requirements by the site foreman. - h) The project arborist shall provide written certification of compliance with the above condition.
+- b) Tree Protection Zones shall be fenced with a 1.8 metre high chainmesh or weldmesh fence and secured to restrict access.
+The fence shall be established prior to any materials being bought onto the site and before the commencement of works including demolition.
+The area within the fence shall be mulched and maintained to a depth of 75mm.
+The soil within the TPZ shall be kept in a moist condition for the duration of the construction works.
+Unless approved by the site arborist there shall be no access within the TPZ. - c) A sign identifying the Tree Protection Zone shall be erected on each side of the protection fence indicating the existence of a TPZ.
+Signage must be visible from within the development site. - d) No excavation, construction activity, grade changes, storage of materials, stockpiling, siting of works sheds, preparation of mixes or cleaning of tools is permitted within Tree Protection Zones, unless specified in Condition B.2 of this consent. - e) Temporary access within the TPZ for pedestrian and machinery movements shall only be permitted with the approval of the site arborist or unless specified in this consent. - f) The site foreman must be made aware of all tree protection requirements associated with these conditions of consent by the project arborist.
+Any subsequent site personnel and contractors to the site must be made aware of all tree protection requirements by the site foreman. - g) There shall be no trench footing along the eastern boundary within the tree protection zone of the retained Australian Christmas Bush.
+Any footing within this area is to be pier and beam and subject to the supervision of a suitably qualified arborist.
+The project arborist shall provide written certification of compliance with the above condition.